itsabijection/asciiArt/README.md

 -Add better method to lower quality of image (should probably default to 200x200)

--Add support for file types other than .jpg

 -Add flag to optionally generate html file instead of text